-I learned how to set a formal table for 12, I learned to say “soda” instead of “pop.”
-I stopped dropping my “G”s at the end of words: “I’m goin’ dancin'” became “I’m going dancing.”
-In LA, I became accustomed to pedicures and traffic jams and seeing celebrities while walking my dog (they’re just like us!).
-I still sometimes pronounce “both” as if it has an “L” in it… “bolth.”
+I learned how to set a formal table for 12, and I learned to say “soda” instead of “pop.”
+I stopped dropping my “G”s at the end of words: “I’m goin’ dancin’” became “I’m going dancing.”
+In LA, I became accustomed to pedicures, traffic jams, and seeing celebrities while walking my dog (they’re just like us!).
+I still sometimes pronounce “both” as if it has an “L” in it. “both.”

 In my 30s, I realized my background is an integral part of who I am, and one of the things that makes me unique.
 When people asked me where I grew up, I stopped saying “Eugene, Oregon” and admitted, “Junction City, Oregon.”

 I started enjoying going back to see my family (they now live in Eugene), and begin to feel lucky to have a reason to visit such a beautiful place.

 But still, only a year or so ago, when people asked me if I’d ever move back to Oregon, my answer was usually, “God, no. No way.”
 I thought I needed the city.
 I wasn’t ready to let go of my adopted “city girl” identity.